AlbertNegura/WhoInventedMCTS/README.md

 Project git for the "Who Invented MCTS?"
 Masters project from the MSc.
 Artificial Intelligence programme at Maastricht University.
 This project ran from 09/2020 to 02/2021.

+## Please note step 3 in the getting started section below!

 ## Ludii Example AI